Joe Harper: International career

-Harper was involved in a Scotland overseas tour in 1967, scoring five times against a Canada Olympic team.
-The Scottish Football Association decided in October 2021 to reclassify this game as a full international.
+Harper was involved in a Scotland overseas tour in 1967, scoring five times (some reports credit him with only three goals, assigning the others to Willie Morgan and an own goal) against a Canada Olympic team; in October 2021 the Scottish Football Association decided to reclassify this game as a full international.
+Depending on sourcing, this either retroactively set a new Scottish international record of goals in a match, or equalled Hughie Gallacher's 1929 feat (there being an element of uncertainty of whether Gallacher scored four or five times).

-He next played for Scotland in October 1972, scoring in a 4–1 win against Denmark.
-He played in Scotland's next game but then fell out of the international reckoning, only earning a recall in 1975.
-By coincidence, the occasion was another away match with Denmark, but this was overshadowed by a controversial off-field incident; Harper and several teammates were given lifetime bans by the Scottish Football Association after it was alleged that they had been involved in a nightclub incident where a light was broken and an altercation followed.
+He next played for Scotland in October 1972, scoring in a 4–1 win against Denmark, and also took part in the following fixture but then fell out of the international reckoning, only earning a recall in 1975.
+By coincidence, that occasion was another away match with Denmark, but this was overshadowed by a controversial off-field incident; Harper and several teammates were given lifetime bans by the SFA after it was alleged that they had been involved in a nightclub incident where a light was broken and an altercation followed.
 Harper later said that he had been punished because he had returned to the team base in the same taxi as the other players.
-The ban on two of the players, Harper and Arthur Graham, was lifted a year later.
+The ban on Harper and Arthur Graham was lifted a year later.

-Harper was selected in the Scotland squad for the 1978 FIFA World Cup.
+Harper was selected in the squad for the 1978 FIFA World Cup.
 He appeared in the 1–1 draw against Iran, which was also his last international appearance, as Scotland exited in the first round.

 Later life

 In 1981 Harper was appointed manager of then Highland League side Peterhead.
 He helped the Blue Toon to a second place league finish but his reported wages were beyond the club's means and he was replaced for the 1982–83 season by former Pittodrie teammate Dave Smith.
-Harper later managed Huntly, where he was succeeded by Steve Paterson in October 1990.
+Harper later managed Huntly from June 1988 after a successful spell at junior club Rosslyn Sport (which was also the name of a sports shop in Aberdeen, the club later merged with Muggiemoss to form Dyce Juniors F.C.) which he joined the year before.
+He was then succeeded at Huntly by Steve Paterson in October 1990., He then soon became co-mananger at Deveronvale with existing manager Billy Anderson until November 1992.

 Harper has also been a columnist for the Aberdeen Evening Express.
 An autobiography, which was co-written by Evening Express sports editor Charlie Allan, was published in 2008.
 Harper was appointed honorary Club President of Aberdeenshire Amateur League side Halliburton AFC in 2009.
 In the early 21st century he often worked on home match days for Aberdeen in as the host of the 'Legends' Hospitality Lounge of the Richard Donald stand at Pittodrie Stadium.